liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/01-themes/03-resources-importer/01-preparing-and-organizing-resources-for-the-importer.markdown

 ## Organizing Your Resources [](id=organizing-your-resources)

 Add your resources under the `[theme-name]/src/WEB-INF/src/resources-importer` folder and its subfolders.
-The proper folder structure is shown below:
+Place your resources in the folders outlined below:

 - `[theme-name]/src/WEB-INF/src/resources-importer/`
     - `sitemap.json` - defines the pages, layout templates, and portlets